 Should ‘Schwules Museum‘ in Berlin be renamed as ‘Queeres Museum‘?

 14:00 – 15:00 Wrap-up

 How to Attend

-- Video-meeting with the possibility of audiovisual participation (registration opens on 1 June 2021).
+- Video-meeting with the possibility of audiovisual participation (please register with the form below).

 - Public livestream on this page with the possibility to ask questions via chat (no registration required).